collocations.org

 The idea of going to his rescue amused her.

-Some students started wearing denim, and the idea caught on.
+Some people started recycling, and the idea caught on.

 The idea behind the ceremony is to keep the gods happy to ensure a good crop.